soedinglab/hh-suite/README.md

 ### Download Databases
 Download current databases from our [download server](http://wwwuser.gwdg.de/~compbiol/data/hhsuite/databases/hhsuite_dbs/).
 To build up multiple sequences alignments using HHblits, the Uniclust30 database is sufficient.
+A large collection of HMMs build from enviromental sequences can be downloaded [here](https://bfd.mmseqs.com/).

 ## Usage
 For performing a single search iteration of HHblits, run HHblits with the following command: